crajcan/the_rust_programming_language/notes.md

 message-body
 ```

-The first line is a _status line_ which contains the HTTP version, used in the response, a numeric status code, and a reason phrase that provdides a text description of the status code.
+The first line is a _status line_ which contains the HTTP version used in the response, a numeric status code and a reason phrase that provdides a text description of the status code.

 Following the status line is the headers, and finally the body of the response.